LaunchCodeEducation/data-analysis/src/chapters/loops/exercises.rst

 Submitting Your Work
 --------------------

-When finished copy the URLs to your repls for the exercises, separating each URL with a semi-colon and paste them into the submission box in Canvas for **Exercises: Booleans, Conditionals, and Loops
+When finished copy the URLs to your repls for the exercises, separating each URL with a semi-colon and paste them into the submission box in Canvas for **Exercises: Booleans, Conditionals, and Loops** and click *Submit*.

-** and click *Submit*.
+You should have a total of **5** repls, **2** from the above Loops Exercises and **3** from from :ref:`Booleans and Conditionals Exercises<exercises-booleans-and-conditionals>`.